bacalhau-project/examples/case-studies/DuckDB-Logs-Processing/README.md

 You now have 4 a four node cluster.

+`bacalhau docker run bacalhauproject/duckdb-log-processor:v0.16 `

 -------

-- API_HOST doesn't output public tag
+- API_HOST doesn't output public IP
-- Show everything as a flag during `ps` - could leak
+- Show everything as a flag during `ps` on the node - could leak
+- Have a way to set your Bacalhau CLI client by the target IP - e.g. bacalhau set-target 10.1.1.5
+- Don't set API_HOST to 0.0.0.0
+- Offer a rally-point as a service?